-The tests of the evaluation body are mainly performed on a stand-alone test-solution (Exceeding Solutions), containing approx. 1000 automated test cases in about 150 test suites developed by the lab, partitioned according to the SF established in the ST [6], Chapter 7.
-Using this environment, every necessary role with corresponding rights (gateway administrators, service technicians, consumers and meters) might be emulated at the appropriate interface.
+The tests of the evaluation body are mainly performed on a stand-alone test equipment (Exceeding Solutions), containing approx. 3000 automated test cases in about 150 test suites developed by the lab, partitioned according to the SF established in the ST [6], Chapter 7.
+Using this environment, every necessary role with corresponding rights (Gateway Administrator, Service Technicians, Consumers and Meters) might be emulated at the appropriate interface.